jonathanlucas1489/jonathanlucas1489/README.md

 <h4>I am 25 years old, a Computer Science student and I have as main objective to improve my knowledge in
 different areas of programming languages, having greater interest in the area of Web and mobile development.

 I i'm a very enthusiast of technology, computer science and its applications.
-I love reading and learning everything, fond of art, literature, music and enthusiast of space exploration too.
+I love reading and learning everything, fond of art, literature, music.
 As a Student and developer, i try to improve and learn the systems developement process.</h4>

 - 🔭 I’m currently working on "Rei do pitaco"
 - 🌱 I’m currently learning Flutter